Arthur-Milchior/anki-enhance-main-window/README.md

 The number of cards which you have seen in the past, and that you should see today.
 By default, the number of cards you will see today.
 And in parenthesis the number of cards you should see today, but that you will not see today because of your limite.

+### New today
+This column called new in Anki.
+It means New means «number of new cards you will see today».
+With the caveat that it is not exactly true for subdecks.

 ### New
-Nothing changed here.
-New means «number of new cards you will see today».
-With the caveat that it is not exactly true for subdecks.
+The column name "new" is deprecated.
+It is keep for retrocompatibility, but may be removed one day.
+It is the same thing as New Today.

 ### Due
 By default, this column is hidden.
 Indeed, it becames two columns «due now» and «later».
 We recall that, in Anki, a due card is a card which is not new, and that you have to view again today.